Google Trekker Program

 By: Myles Ritchie

-Back in February, TOC was approached by Google in order to partner with them on their “Trekker” program which allows virtual tours to be placed on Google Maps.
+Update: In February 2017, TOC was approached by Google in order to partner with them on their “Trekker” program which allows virtual tours to be placed on Google Maps.
 This same process can already be seen with Google’s “Street View” application on Google Maps and is accomplished by carrying a 50-pound backpack with 15 cameras on top that take a 360-degree panoramic image every 2.5 seconds.

 The Outdoor Circle was contacted by Google for this program due to our historical prominence throughout the state and for our recent innovative mapping programs.
 As a result, undertaking this project and forming this partnership with Google was a natural progression from TOC’s “Exceptional Tree Map” and “Citizen Forester” programs.

-The Greenleaf is the online newsletter and blog of The Outdoor Circle.
+Greenleaf is the online newsletter and blog of The Outdoor Circle.
 Here you will find updates on the projects and accomplishments of our many branches throughout the state, as well as programs with statewide impact.